MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlServerActiveDirectoryAdministrator.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet provisions an azure_2 Active Directory (azure_2 AD) administrator for azure_2ssNoVersion in the current subscription.
+The **Set-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet provisions an Azure Active Directory (Azure AD) administrator for AzuressNoVersion in the current subscription.

 You can provision only one administrator at a time.

-The following members of azure_2 AD can be provisioned as a SQL Server administrator:
+The following members of Azure AD can be provisioned as a SQL Server administrator:

-- Native members of azure_2 AD
+- Native members of Azure AD
-- Federated members of azure_2 AD
+- Federated members of Azure AD
-- Imported members from other azure_2 ADs who are native or federated members
+- Imported members from other Azure ADs who are native or federated members
-- azure_2 AD groups created as security groups
+- Azure AD groups created as security groups

 Microsoft accounts, such as those in the Outlook.com, Hotmail.com, or Live.com domains, are not supported as administrators.
 Other guest accounts, such as those in the Gmail.com or Yahoo.com domains, are not supported as administrators.

-We recommend that you provision a dedicated azure_2 AD group as an administrator.
+We recommend that you provision a dedicated Azure AD group as an administrator.

 ## EXAMPLES